nafnu/MyResume/Readme.txt

 ### References and adaptation explanations
 * Simple CSS Tutorial.
 Available at: https://www.w3schools.com/csS/default.asp (Accessed: Apr 17, 2021).
 This was the main motor of my project.
 I did almost all the tutorials, from refresh the learn in class into real practice coding to advanced level.
-* CSS Only Image Distortion Hover Effects.
-Available at: https://www.youtube.com/watch?v=F_h4Bm9iu50 (Accessed:  Apr 11, 2021).
-This piece of code I used to make images change when they have hovered over.
 * Colour Schema.
 Available at: https://mycolor.space/?hex=%23CC016B&sub=1 (Accessed: Apr 14, 2021).
 I used this link for colour reference.
 * Simple Text Animation Just By Using HTML & CSS.
 Available at: https://www.youtube.com/watch?v=Syg_9iB1vco (Accessed: Apr 11, 2021).